 - If you have long hair that covers your ears, you will be asked to pull your hair back to ensure nothing is affixed or embedded in your ear(s).

 Requests for special accommodations will be reviewed by BPS staff on a case-by-case basis and addressed as per existing BPS policy.

-Please note that leaving the camera view while the examination is in progress, except for an approved break (please see policy on Unscheduled Breaks) is strictly prohibited.
-Changing location while testing, turning off lighting or audio, speaking to or receiving aid from other individuals is also strictly prohibited.
+Please note that leaving the camera view while the examination is in progress, except for an approved break (please see policy on Unscheduled Breaks), is strictly prohibited.
+Changing locations while testing, turning off lighting or audio, speaking to or receiving aid from other individuals is also strictly prohibited.

 Unauthorized personal items must not be accessible while testing.
-Such items include, but are not limited to outerwear, hats, food, drinks, purses, bags or briefcases, notebooks, watches, cell phones, electronic devices, calculators, or wearable technology.
+Such items include, but are not limited to outerwear, hats, food, drinks, purses, bags or briefcases, notebooks, watches, cell phones, electronic devices, calculators, mechanical pens and pencils, or wearable technology.

 Eating, drinking, smoking, and chewing gum are prohibited during the examination.